aetperf/aetperf.github.io/_posts/WP_2022-07-06-Trying-DuckDB-with-Discogs-data.md

 DuckDB is released under a MIT License.
-How do you install DuckDB with the Pyhton API?
+How do you install DuckDB with the Python API?
 Well it is as simple as:

 ```bash
 pip install duckdb